dockstore/dockstore-documentation/docs/advanced-topics/tools-vs-workflows.rst

 .. hint::
     We generally **discourage** people from writing/registering WDL tools and may depreciate them in the future.

 Dockstore tools are more associated with creating/owning Docker images that are used in conjunction with a descriptor language, and Dockstore workflows are more closely tied to the descriptor files themselves.
-If you control the Docker image being used by your CWL program, and want verisoning to be based upon that images tags, you should probably write a tool.
+If you control the Docker image being used by your CWL program, and want verisoning to be based upon that image's tags, you should probably write a tool.
 If you do not control the Docker image being used, and/or are not writing in CWL, you should probably write a workflow.
 Of course, everyone's use case is different.
 We encourage you to look around Dockstore for inspiration for your next bioinformatics project.

 Overview
 --------